-Clear Spring Health will make the CAHPS survey results available to both members and providers.
-We encourage that providers review the results and share the results with office staff and incorporate appropriate changes in their offices, as applicable.
+Clear Spring Health makes the CAHPS survey results available to both members and providers upon request.
+We encourage providers to review the results and share the results with office staff and incorporate appropriate changes in their offices, as applicable.

 C. Provider Satisfaction Survey